tomaseketorp/LimeBootstrapServices/Dokumentation/docs/Python.md

 ### Install dependecies
 `pip install -r requirements.txt`

+## Setup environment variables
+To set environment variables such as github credentials.
+Create a file named `.env` in the prject root and list key-value pairs as `KEY=VAL`

+## Starting webproject for services
+`honcho start`

 ##Change forman version (optional)

 If using foreman yo will have to us v.0.61.
 It is hpwever recomended to use __honcho__ instead.